-Federal Circular Number OMB A-110, available on the website: www.omb.gov, prescribes uniform standards governing management of Property awarded by grants or agreements by the federal government.
-Oakland University will observe these government standards when applicable.
+Federal Circular Number OMB 2 CFR 200, available on the website: www.omb.gov, prescribes uniform standards governing management of Property awarded by grants or agreements by the federal government.
+The University will observe these government standards when applicable.

 All University Property that is transferred, loaned, sold or otherwise disposed of, must be processed through the PMO prior to a change in status and regardless of perceived current value.
 OU AP&P #365 Surplus Property Disposal addresses the disposition of Property that is no longer deemed to be of value to a Responsible Department.

-When acquiring Property, departments are to follow the University's purchasing procedure as specified in OU AP&P #1000 Procurement Policy.
-The following account codes should be used for purchases of non-expendable Property:
+When acquiring Property, departments are to abide by OU AP&P #1000 Procurement Policy.
+The following account codes should be used for purchases of Property:

-- An item which meets the current cost minimum threshold for Capitalized Property will use account codes S001 through S027.
-Non-expendable Property valued less than this amount is charged to account code S080.
+- An item which meets the current Capitalization Threshold for Capitalized Property will use account codes S001 through S027.
+Property valued less than the Capitalization Threshold is to be charged to account code S080.
+S079 is used for high risk of theft equipment such as laptops, iPads and tablets.

 - Property that is a component of another piece of previously purchased Property will use the account code of the original purchase.